listen to this article:

 There are several solutions that use a locally stored secret, including software one-time password tokens and soft-token SDKs.
 However, these suffer from a different vector of attack: the secret can be stolen from the user’s mobile device by malware, and then be used by an attacker elsewhere in order to impersonate the user’s device.

-Crypto-of-Things, based on a secure multi-party computation (MPC), protects cryptographic keys and secrets from being stolen by splitting them into multiple parts and sharing them between a mobile device and a server.
+Unbound’s CORE for Identity Security is based on a secure multi-party computation (MPC) which protects cryptographic keys and secrets from being stolen by splitting them into multiple parts and sharing them between a mobile device and a server.
 The cryptographic key parts are never combined in any place, at any time – preventing the opportunity for theft.
 In the event that an attacker steals a portion of the entire cryptographic key, called a key share, that key share is useless without the remaining shares.
 Furthermore, the key shares are frequently randomized so that an attacker has to steal both shares at essentially the same time in order to learn anything.
 Given the strong separation between users’ mobile devices and an organization’s server, this is very difficult.
 The result is a software-only solution that combines great usability and high security.